SolarLune/cando/readme.md

-# gofsm
+# CanDo 💪

-Gofsm is a simple finite state machine for Golang.
+CanDo is a simple finite state machine for Golang.

 # Why

-I created it because I wanted something super-duper simple for game development, and thought the existing FSMs for Go were a bit over-engineered for my needs.
+I created it because I wanted something super-duper simple for game development, and thought the existing FSMs for Go were a bit over-engineered for my needs (where I know which states I'm switching into for an object and already know that the states are valid, for example).

 # Installation